 Last minute flips do happen, but not as often as cesarean for breech.
 Give yourself some time to adapt.

 Postdates with a breech (after your due date)

-By 41 weeks the baby’s skull bones are setting up more firmly and a vaginal birth is less favorable.
+After 42 weeks the baby’s skull bones are setting up more firmly and a vaginal birth is less favorable.
 I’ve been to a few breech births after 42 weeks gestation and everything went so well.
 But, I do sometimes wonder why a mom with a breech wasn’t going into labor if she had been getting regular bodywork for weeks now.
 Could it be her normal time is 42 weeks?

-For a head down baby, 41 weeks and 1 day is a common time for labor to begin on its own.
-With a breech, going all the way to 42 weeks may or may not be more of an issue.
-In a mother who has birthed before in a straight-forward manner, a vaginal breech birth may still be safe.
+Or, might labor be delayed because of a slow metabolism?
 For a mother with a “sloshy” metabolism, I am inclined to transfer care to a kind hospital provider at about 41 1/2 weeks.
 This is the mom who is a little overweight, slow metabolism, with little get-up-and-go.
 This might be a classic, low-thyroid body type.
 On the other hand, many of the women who birth spontaneously have a classic lean look, does this indicate good or even hyper thyroid function?
 It would be interesting to know.

 Mom and baby need intelligent and experienced monitoring to rule out issues of post dates that may complicate labor.